AspTryGlu/MycoGene_Afum_CYP51/README.md

 # Description

 ## Inputs:
-1. `samples-paths.txt`, Plain text file that contains the samples name and paths for clean reads, separated by `:`.
+1. `samples-paths.txt`, Plain text file that contains the samples name and paths for raw reads, separated by `:`.
 One sample per row, no header.
 Example:
    ```
    Sample1:/my-path/sample1_R1.fastq.gz:/my-path/sample1_R2.fastq.gz
    Sample2:/my-path/sample2_R1.fastq.gz:/my-path/sample2_R2.fastq.gz
    ```

-2. `query_seq.fasta`, Fasta file that contains protein sequence of the gene of interest.
+2. `query_seq.fasta`, Fasta file that contains nucleotide sequence of the gene CYP51 (AF338659).
+3. `query_aa.fasta`, Fasta file that contains aminoacid sequence of the protein CYP51(AAK73659).

 ## Outputs:
-1. `gene_output.fasta`, Fasta file that contains nucleotide sequence of the gene of interest for all samples.
+1. `aln_gene_output.fasta`, Fasta file that contains aligned nucleotide sequence of the gene of interest for all samples.
-2. `protein_output.fasta`, Fasta file that contains aminoacid sequence of the protein of interest for all samples.
+2. `aln_protein_output.fasta`, Fasta file that contains aligned aminoacid sequence of the protein of interest for all samples.
+3. `aln_wnoncoding_gene_output.fasta`, Fasta file that contains aligned nucleotide sequence of the gene of interest plus a 500 nucleotides upstream of the coding gene for all samples.Upstream region include the gene promotor for identifing the tandem repeats (TR34, TR46)
-3. `QC_report.txt`, Tabular text file with tblastn hits information.
+4. `QC_report.txt`, Tabular text file with blastn hits information.
 <br/><br/>
 **Note**: Review QC report for the following quality metrics: